How Princess Eugenie Will Honor Princess Diana Through Her Wedding Vows

 According to the ceremony's Order of Service, Prince Andrew and Sarah Ferguson's daughter will omit the promise to "obey" her husband.

-"I Eugenie Victoria Helene take thee Jack Christopher Stamp to my wedding husband," Princess Eugenie will repeat in her vows.
+"I Eugenie Victoria Helene take thee Jack Christopher Stamp to my wedding husband," Princess Eugenie will repeat.
 "To have and to hold from this day forward, for better, for worse: For richer, for poorer; in sickness and in health; to love and to cherish, till death us do part, according to God's holy law; and thereto I give thee my troth."

 Europa Newswire/Shutterstock